Gaya/resume/README.md

 # Resume - CV - Gaya Kessler

+(Full stack) Web Developer.
+Specialising in JavaScript, React, and Modern Front-end Tooling.
+With a background in computer science, I create rich applications for the Internet and mobile platforms.

+I am passionate about creating the best for the web, always keeping up with the latest in web technologies.
+This allowed me to work on a lot of different projects, and thus experience what works and what doesn't in various different situations.

+Subjects I mainly focus on are JavaScript, front-end development, React, Redux, WebPack, Single Page Applications, mobile apps (React Native), and back-end JavaScript using Node.js.

 | Practical info |  |
 | --- | --- |
 | Name | Gaya Kessler |